 Fields of Study

-The PhD Programme in Finance at The Chinese University of Hong Kong provides students with rigorous training in corporate finance and asset pricing.
+The MPhil and PhD Programmes in Finance at The Chinese University of Hong Kong provides students with rigorous training in corporate finance and asset pricing.
 The programme prepares students to engage in productive and original research in the broad area of finance in leading research universities.
 The faculty members in the department published widely in top finance journals such as Journal of Finance, Journal of Financial Economics and Review of Financial Studies and top economic journals such as American Economic Review, Journal of Political Economy and Review of Economic Studies.

 The Department of Finance pursues three research specialisations: